willDDDD/Bookrent/README.md

 4. Who worked on it: Xiuhao Ding, Zelong Liang

 ### Database:
-1. Role: Store users' and text books' information
+1. Role: Store users' and administrator's account information and text books' information
 2. Interaction: Send information to Django Framework/Frontend, and process on the Create/Read/Update/Delete requests
 3. Languages/libraries: Postgre, SQL
 4. Who worked on it: Xiuhao Ding, Zelong Liang